 These will be a combination of all the skills.

-E.g., If you’re into Human resources, then it will be Recruitment, Employee Training, Payroll Management etc. And if If you are a Digital Marketer, then it will Be Search Engine Optimization (SEO), Google Advertising, Funnel, Automation, Email Marketing etc.
+E.g., If you’re into Human resources, then it will be Recruitment, Employee Training, Payroll management, etc. If you are a Digital Marketer, then it will Be Search Engine optimisation (SEO), Google Advertising, Funnel, Automation, Email marketing, etc.

 You can endorse or support each other’s skills by clicking on the plus sign.
-LinkedIn will ask you questions like how well do you think that person is on that skill and how do you know that person.
-It is good to build endorsements from the people you know and have worked with because it builds credibility.
+LinkedIn will ask you questions like, How well do you think that person is at that skill?
+And how well do you know that person?
+It is good to get endorsements from people you know and have worked with because it builds credibility.

 This is the place where you can show off all of your talents.

-Do you have an article that got published somewhere? or were you mentioned in any of the articles or journal?
+Do you have an article that got published somewhere?
+Or were you mentioned in any of the articles or journals?
 Put it here.

 Created something new and got it patented?
 Put it here.

-Done any course which you think deserves mention?
+Do you have any courses that you think deserve mention?
 Put it here.

-Been a part of a project or started a project which did well?
+Have you been a part of a project or started a project that went well?
 Put it here.

-These will mostly include a test you took for a course, but if you have a test score you took in the college and think it is something boast about, then put it here.
+These will mostly include a test you took for a course, but if you have a test score that you look at at the college and think is something to boast about, then put it here.

-Know any language besides English and your native language?
+Know any languages besides English and your native language?
 Put it here.

 This section is for the recommendations or reviews you receive for your work.
-You can request someone whom you’ve worked with to give you a recommendation.
-But ask only those people whom you’ve worked with, so it looks genuine.
+You can request that someone you’ve worked with give you a recommendation.
+But ask only those people with whom you’ve worked, so it looks genuine.

 That’s it, guys!
-This is how I optimised my profile and got freelance projects and earned some extra cash.
+This is how I optimzed my profile, got freelance projects, and earned some extra cash.